morristai/ansible-dev-playbook/README.md

-# Windows Setup Ansible Playbook
+# My Dev PC/Mac Setup Ansible Playbook
 This playbook installs and configures most of the software I use on my Windows machine for software development and entertainment.

 ## Project Structure